jmformenti/puppet-pi/jmf-pi_opencv_python/README.md

 ## Limitations

 * OpenCV 2.x is not compatible with Python 3.x
-* Using Python3 only works with version 3.4.
-OpenCV build ever detects the system version of Python3 and when you install virtualenv package, Python 3.4 is installed Python 3.4, then only it's possible use 3.4.
+* If you want to user Python3 only it's possible use 3.4 version.
+OpenCV build step always detects the system version of Python3 and when virtualenv package is installed has Python 3.4 as a dependency, then only it's possible use 3.4.
   The solution could be modify the build step of OpenCV to set a given Python version, I did some tries with no luck.